SophieMTMa/web_scrap_ted_talk_links/README.md

-# Web scrap TED talk links
+# Web Scrap TED Talk Links

 ## Overview
 This project performs web scraping to extract content from a specific webpage.
 It uses the <code>requests</code> library to fetch the HTML content of the page and the <code>BeautifulSoup</code> library to parse the HTML and extract text from a designated section of the page.